dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 This makes the model prediction accessible via HTTP request which we can conveniently use on any mobile device!

 Now, any computationally lightweight device can make use of the model's prediction just by running a simple HTTP call.
-All the heavy lifting is taken care by the Hugging Face infrastructure.
+All the heavy lifting is taken care of by the Hugging Face infrastructure.

+{{< notice tip >}}
-**This can be a game-changer if the model is complex and the edge device is not powerful enough to run the model - which is a common scenario.**
+This can be a game-changer if the model is complex and the edge device is not powerful enough to run the model - which is a common scenario.
+{{< /notice >}}

-Additionally, this also reduces deployment hardware cost, because now any lightweight, portable mobile device with internet connection can leverage the model's capability.
+Additionally, this also reduces deployment hardware costs, because now any lightweight, portable mobile device with an internet connection can leverage the model's capability.

 The figure below shows the endpoint for us to call the model.

 {{< figure_resizing src="api_endpoint.png">}}

-As shown, the input to the model is an image and the output, and image (with bounding boxes) and also a value of the microalgae count.
+As shown, the input to the model is an image, and the output, an image (with bounding boxes) and also a value of the microalgae count.
 You can check out the API [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/api).

 If you'd like to test the HTTP endpoint live, head to the API [page](https://hf.space/embed/dnth/webdemo-microalgae-counting/api) as the following figure.
 {{< figure_resizing src="test_endpoint.png">}}